 Tim also has experience in human rights, such as when he filed a petition to the United Nations Working Group on Arbitrary Detention on behalf of a Tajik anti-corruption activist who had been imprisoned and tortured for criticizing the government on social media platforms.

 Tim has represented utility companies, sports leagues, news media companies, universities, financial institutions, and entertainment industry clients.
+He has also represented individuals in class and individual actions.

 Temple University, Beasley School of Law, JD, 2019